ktarrant/lazarus-walkthrough/book/src/introduction.md

 We also cache the entire PokeAPI dataset locally (see `pokemon-cards.md`) so any chapter can drop in a fully generated Pokémon card for quick reference on a species’ abilities, moves, evolutions, and stats without copying values by hand.

+Wild encounter information is transcribed from the PDF `Pokemon Lazarus Documentation - Encounters.pdf` into structured JSON (see `encounters.md`).
+That data powers reusable tables so every route reference stays consistent with the original documentation.